-and machine learning applied to address challenges in aeroengines.
+and machine learning applied to address challenges in aeronautics.
 I am the founder of Effective Quadratures

 My current research projects are: